Lab Meetings: Neurolinguistics Lab meetings are held weekly.

 The Neurolinguistics Laboratory has as its goal to understand the organization and processing of language in the adult brain.
 Particular foci of interest are:

-the language changes associated with aphasia
+the language changes associated with aphasia and it's treatment

 the way agrammatism manifests differently, and similarly, across languages

-the way languages are organized in, and utilized by, the brain of the bilingual or polyglot
+he way languages are organized in, and utilized by, the brain of the bilingual or polyglot

 Loraine K. Obler, Ph.D.